 Anyway… and then there are simulators…

-A simulator doesn’t clone the behaviour of the hardware, like an emulator does.
+A simulator doesn’t clone the behavior of the hardware like an emulator does.
 It simply “simulates” the UI and some basic functionality.
 So while you’ve got a program that looks like an iPhone and feels like an iPhone, it is not an iPhone (or a duck).

 So when you download one of these simulators, you’ll soon find that you can’t download and install any apps on them.
 They have only the most basic of functionality.
 It basically just clones the UI and that’s it.

 So while you can explore the interface, you can’t do very much else (most times you won’t be able to open anything – just scroll around and that’s it).